orodbhen/orodbhen.github.io/2d_correlation.md

 Again, the key is to think of a circular axis.

-Carrying this over to 2D, our 2x2 kernel would actually look like this, after conjugating its DFT:
+Carrying this over to 2D, after zero-padding our 2x2 kernel and conjugating its DFT, this is what it would look like in the spatial domain:

     100000001
     000000000